EliasVincent/vicunia/README.md

 ## Troubleshooting

-If current Alpaca.cpp throws errors, [I have tested branches on my fork](https://github.com/EliasVincent/alpaca.cpp/branches) that work with Vicunia.
+- If current Alpaca.cpp throws errors, [I have tested branches on my fork](https://github.com/EliasVincent/alpaca.cpp/branches) that work with Vicunia.
+- On Windows, CPU with AVX2 support is required (at least with the included binaries).
+- If you update your version, try deleting `.vicunia-settings.json` from the home folder first to avoid issues.
+- Mac version is not really tested right now

+Feel free to open an issue on Github!

 ## TODO

 - more options
 - markdown renderer

-## How to use [gpt4all](https://github.com/nomic-ai/gpt4all) (for now)
+## How to use other .cpp forks

-- download quantized model into the `chat` folder
-- rename executable to `chat` or `chat.exe`
+- rename executable to `chat` (OSX / Linux) or `chat.exe`
+- have model file in same folder
 - paste path to `chat` folder in the options menu

 ## Credits